-"It is clear that we still have many open questions.
+"It’s clear that we still have many open questions.
 It is normal at the start of the season".

 Do you think that you will open a cycle with Ferrari?

-"I hope to do it like the Manchester team who, after a long period of waiting, started to win a lot.
+"I hope to do it like the Manchester team that, after a long period of waiting, started to win a lot.
 In Formula 1 though, it is difficult to exactly predict a season.
 I surely think that this season will be a repeat of last year’s story, a Ferrari-McLaren battle.
 I also predict progress from Williams, Jordan, Prost and Sauber".

 Did you change training in regards to the new rules?